bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 If the predicate returns true for any element, the `any` function will also return true.
 Now, if `any` didn't have the `inline` modifier, this would mainly have two consequences;

-- The `any` function would be compiled into a static function
+- The `any` function would be called as a static function
 - Any Lambdas passed as arguments would be compiled into a generic function object at *each* call site

 So, if we're only passing regular functions to `any`, there isn't much overhead any the inline modifier isn't needed.